MindFlayer SGD: Efficient Parallel SGD in the Presence of Heterogeneous and Random Worker Compute Times: Problem Setup and Contributions

-To address these limitations, we propose a new method that, unlike \algname{Rennala SGD} or \algname{ASGD}, does not wait for a fixed number of gradients (such as one in \algname{ASGD}).
+To address these limitations, we propose a new method that, unlike \algname{Rennala SGD} or \algname{ASGD}, does not wait for a fixed number of gradients.
 Instead, it allocates a specific time for computing each stochastic gradient.
 If a client fails to complete its computation within the designated time, the partial computation is discarded, and a new computation is initiated.
-Our main contributions are as follows. \begin{itemize} \item In \Cref{section:mindflayer}, we propose a new time efficient asynchronous parallel stochastic gradient descent method, \algname{MindFlayer SGD} (\Cref{alg_mind_flayer}), for the heterogeneous and random worker compute times regime (\Cref{eq:times}).
-To the best of our knowledge, \algname{MindFlayer SGD} is the first algorithm designed to work in this regime.
-We show that our method is a generalization of \algname{Rennala SGD}, meaning that it is optimal in the deterministic compute times setup.

-\item In \Cref{sec:comparison}, we show that the theoretical time complexity of \algname{MindFlayer SGD} can be arbitrarily faster than that of \algname{Rennala SGD} or \algname{ASGD}, depending on the distributions of computation times.
-Specifically, we demonstrate that if the distributions of computation times $\cJ_i$ are positively skewed, our method is faster, with the performance gap increasing as the skewness coefficient grows.
-As shown in \Cref{fig_mf_beats_rennala}, where $\mathcal{J}_i = \text{Lognormal}(0,s)$.
-As $s$ gets bigger, the distribution's skewness coefficient gets bigger and the performance of \algname{Rennala SGD} or \algname{ASGD} gets worse.
-Meanwhile, our method \algname{MindFlayer SGD} is robust to the change of the variance.
+Our main contributions are as follows. \begin{itemize} \item In \Cref{section:mindflayer}, we introduce a time-efficient parallel \algname{SGD} method, \algname{MindFlayer SGD} (\Cref{alg_mind_flayer}), designed for the heterogeneous and random worker compute time regime described in \eqref{eq:times}.
+To the best of our knowledge, \algname{MindFlayer SGD} is the first algorithm tailored to this regime.
+We demonstrate that our method generalizes \algname{Rennala SGD}, making it optimal in the deterministic compute time setup.
+Furthermore, when the distribution of computation times is positively skewed, we show that \algname{MindFlayer SGD} outperforms the other methods, with the performance gap widening as the skewness coefficient increases.
+As illustrated in \Cref{fig_modified_mf}, where $\mathcal{J}_i = \text{lognormal}(0, s)$, increasing $s$ results in a higher skewness coefficient, which worsens the performance of \algname{Rennala SGD} and \algname{ASGD}.
+In contrast, \algname{MindFlayer SGD} remains robust to changes in variance.

-\item In \Cref{section_experiments}, we experimentally validate this performance.
-We provide practical guidelines for using \algname{MindFlayer SGD}, and demonstrate its superiority over \algname{Rennala SGD} and \algname{ASGD}.
-We conduct evaluations using various functions and distributions.
-For distributions, we consider Lognormal, Log-Cauchy, and the Infinite-Bernoulli (defined by \Cref{eq:0_infinity}) distributions.
-Regarding the functions, we consider a quadratic loss and a neural network on the \href{https://yann.lecun.com/exdb/mnist/}{MNIST} \citep{lecun1998gradient} dataset.
-This diverse testing setup enables us to showcase \algname{MindFlayer SGD}'s robustness and effectiveness across various challenging scenarios.
+Additional experiments using various functions and distributions are presented in \Cref{section_experiments}.
+For distributions, we explore lognormal, log-Cauchy, and Infinite-Bernoulli (defined in \eqref{eq:0_infinity}).
+For functions, we examine a quadratic loss and a neural network trained on the \href{https://yann.lecun.com/exdb/mnist/}{MNIST} \citep{lecun1998gradient} dataset.
+This diverse testing framework highlights \algname{MindFlayer SGD}'s robustness and effectiveness across a wide range of challenging scenarios.